 As of October 2022 Hans Christian Aavik is studying as a young soloist at Kronberg Academy with Erik Schumann.
 These studies are funded by the Dr Ratjen-Patronat.

-He has benefited from additional guidance from Christoph Eschenbach, Kirill Gerstein, Steven Isserlis, Sophia Rahman, Antoine Tamestit, Gerhard Schulz, prof. Kolja Blacher, Mi-Kyung Lee and has worked with conductors such as Nikolaj Szeps-Znaider, Olari Elts, Ville Matvejeff, Risto Joost, Arvo Volmer and many others...
+He has benefited from additional guidance from Christoph Eschenbach, Kirill Gerstein, Augustin Hadelich, Steven Isserlis, Sophia Rahman, Sir András Schiff, Enrico Pace, Antoine Tamestit, Gary Hoffman, Gerhard Schulz, prof. Kolja Blacher, Mi-Kyung Lee and has worked with conductors such as Nikolaj Szeps-Znaider, Olari Elts, Ville Matvejeff, Risto Joost, Arvo Volmer and many others...

-Since 2021 Hans Christian Aavik has been a recipient of the Deutschlandstipendium and since 2019, he has been supported by Yehudi Menuhin Live Music Now Frankfurt am Main e.V.
+Snce 2019, Hans Christian Aavik has been supported by Yehudi Menuhin Live Music Now Frankfurt am Main e.V.

 On the generous permission of the Estonian Instrument Foundation and the Sapožnin family, Hans Christian Aavik currently plays on a Giovanni Paolo Maggini violin (made ca 1610 in Brescia, Italy) and on bow made by Victor Fétique (made ca 1930 in France).